DanielRendox/ThreadSynchronizationInJava/README.md

 # ThreadSynchronizationInJava
-A simple learning project that demonstartes ways to solve such multithreading problems as Race conditions and Deadlocks
+A simple learning project that demonstrates ways to solve such multithreading problems as race conditions, deadlocks, and producer-consumer problem.